Mount Morgan remediation project

 Mount Morgan was founded as a gold mining town in 1882 with its mining operations continuing until November 1990.
 It was the largest gold mine in Queensland in the 19th and early 20th centuries, with about 250 tonnes of gold and 360,000 tonnes of copper extracted from the mine and about 134 million tonnes of waste rock and tailings generated.

-The site consists of an open pit, large waste rock dumps and tailings storage facilities as well as various buildings and infrastructure left over from mining and mineral processing.
+The site consists of a large water-filled open cut pit, large waste rock dumps and tailings storage facilities as well as various historic buildings and infrastructure left over from mining and mineral processing.

 In March 1991 an agreement between the Queensland Government and Mount Morgan Limited provided the requirements for decommissioning of the operations prior to the government releasing Mount Morgan Limited of further site commitments.
-We subsequently took over management of the legacy issues at the mine in January 1993 after decommissioning.
+We subsequently took over management of the legacy issues at the mine in January 1993 after the decommissioning of operations.

-Heritage Minerals Pty Ltd is currently developing a project to recover gold through the reprocessing of mine tailings.
+Heritage Minerals Pty Ltd is currently developing a project to recover gold from legacy tailings and mullock heaps through reprocessing activities, which is expected to commence operations in 2026.

 Heritage and tourism